General Terms and Conditions

 1.3.
 "Investment Account" means a brokerage account opened and maintained by Customer through Bits of Stock and its clearing partner, Velox Clearing LLC.

 1.4.
-"Platform" means our website, mobile applications, and services provided through our Financial Institution Partners' digital banking platforms.
+"Platform" means our website, mobile applications, and services.

 1.5.
 "Qualified Payment Methods" means linked credit cards, linked debit cards, linked checking accounts, linked savings accounts, and other eligible banking accounts or payment methods.
 What constitutes a Qualified Payment Method is subject to change at Bits of Stock's sole discretion.
 Linked accounts must be in the same name as the Investment Account holder.